-The externally restricted portion of the Capital Fund is comprised of unspent donations for capital projects, most of which are earmarked for the capital elements of the Vision 2020 fundraising initiative.
+The externally restricted portion of the Capital Fund is comprised of unspent donations for capital projects.
 The externally restricted portion of the Specific Purpose Fund is comprised of amounts restricted for various purposes including scholarships, program development, athletic sponsorships, and student related activities.
 The externally restricted portion of the Endowment Fund is comprised of donations from external sources.